Salem Radio Network News Sunday, February 8, 2026

 By Svea Herbst-Bayliss

-NEW YORK, Dec 29 (Reuters) – International law firm Cleary Gottlieb Steen & Hamilton has hired an industry veteran to lead its shareholder activism defense practice as more law firms build out capabilities to protect clients facing corporate agitators.
+NEW YORK, Dec 29 (Reuters) – International law firm Cleary Gottlieb Steen & Hamilton has hired an industry veteran to lead its shareholder activism defense practice as more law firms build out capabilities to protect clients facing corporate activists.

 He spent three years at Wilson Sonsini defending clients such as software design company Autodesk and financial software company BlackLine against Starboard Value and others.